-Join PICS and the British Consulate-General in Vancouver for a public webinar to discuss innovative wildfire research and nature-based solutions in the lead up to the United Nations Climate Change conference (COP26) in Glasgow.
+Join PICS and the British Consulate-General in Vancouver for this recorded public webinar discussing innovative wildfire research and nature-based solutions.

 Forests are one of our strongest assets in the fight against climate change but wildfires threaten to turn that asset into a liability by releasing huge quantities of carbon to the atmosphere.
 Investigators from PICS’ Wildfire & Carbon project and partners will explore how we arrived at our current wildfire predicament and discuss the complex risks that wildfires pose to human health, forests, and carbon dynamics.